CAIDA/catalog-data/sources/solution/how_to_look_up_as's_rank_using_as_relationship_file/README.md

-# How to use AS Rank to classify asns
+# How to use AS Relationships to classify asns

 ~~~json
 {